Case Study: iApply Loan Application Flow

 The organisation did not actively track loan submission/funnel information, so it did not recognise that the submission rate had been steadily declining for the past 3 years and had halved since 2019 – previously it had been around the average for other loan flows across the bank.
 Parts of the information existed in several different systems, including paper records, and not all systems used the same application number (for example the loan application number in the application software was different to the loan number in the operations/credit review stage) so it was difficult to follow a loan from application to approval.

 Being deliberately vague with numbers here but ballpark half of your customers will draw down within 90 days after taking a loan and the majority will draw down within 180 days.
 A small percentage “never” draw down (at least not during any commercially relevant window).
-When combined with the time to approve a loan, this means you are waiting something like 130 days to get first revenue from half of your customers.
+When combined with the time to approve a loan, this means you are waiting something like 130 days to generate first revenue from half of your customers.

 Lead time to revenue: